hetzneronline/community-content/tutorials/Additional Floating Pool_en.md

- #Private Cloud, configuration of additional floating IPs
+# Private Cloud, configuration of additional floating IPs
+## Introduction
 If you need to have more usable floating IP addresses for your private cloud, you can use this article to configure your private cloud such that it can use an additional subnet as a *floating IP pool* in your OpenStack environment.

 First, you need to prepare some things with the OpenVSwitch bridges: